 In the era of new technologies and innovation, demining is benefiting from increasingly advanced solutions.
 Drones can now be used to detect signs of explosive ordnance during surveys or to monitor remotely operated demining machines in action.
 In addition, mapping and detection tools are employed at every stage of demining operations.

 Soil-preparation machines remove vegetation and some mines as they pass through areas where deminers previously had to cut the grass manually.
-Other, more conventional machines, such as excavators, are reinforced for use in clearing debris from damaged buildings contaminated with explosive remnants.
+Other, more conventional machines, such as excavators, are reinforced for use in clearing debris from damaged buildings contaminated with explosive remnants of war.

 Projects tested in the field